qwertzlbry/bsscol/docs/index.md

 `scale_fill_bss()` is a custom fill scale functions for ggplot2 plots.
 The same could also be achieved with the function `scale_fill_manual` of the ggplot2 package.
 However, the usage of the bsscol palettes makes this process more tidy and efficient.
-The shades of colors is automatically extended when using more colors than a palettes has to offer.In the function to boolean parameters `discrete = T/F, reverse = T/F` can be choosen.
+The shades of colors are automatically extended when using more colors than a standard palettes has to offer.
+In the function two boolean parameters `discrete = T/F, reverse = T/F` can be choosen.

 ``` r